 Do you only deal with UK companies ?

 Yes.
-We have offices in London & Nottingham.
 We are familiar with UK wage laws and legislation, so we'll only run the payroll for UK based companies.
 We have partners in Australia and the USA - so we can point you in their direction, if your business is based there.

 Someone else is currently doing our payroll.
 How do we hand over to you ?